vladdsm/myblog_attempt/_posts/2018-08-05-topics-LazyTrade-LessonLearned.md

 * insert 'Roxygen scheleton' and write description of each argument
 * always add commented code within your function to 'back-test' the code step by step within the function

-Some of these tips could obviously be used for simple R scripts
+Some of these tips could obviously be used for simple R scripts as well

+#### Refresh your mind

+Developer brain is like CPU!
+It needs two essential things:

+* energy
+* cooling

+So make sure to start your work after having light breakfast or snack rich in carbohydrates.
+Cup of coffee or tea with a bit of a chocolate is something that will work.
+When the attention is lower the energy portion may be renewed.
+Drinking more water and some short physical exercise can help too.

+Obviously cooling is something not to forget about.
+Taking a refreshing shower before start can be a good choice

 ### Data cleaning - once again...
 Making things Visual